vmware-tanzu-labs/educates-training-platform/docs/getting-started/sample-workshop.rst

     kubectl delete workshopenvironment/lab-markdown-sample

-If you don't delete the custom resources for the workshop requests, the workshop instances will still be cleaned up and removed when the workshop environment is removed, but the custom resources for the workshop requests will still remain and would need to be deleted later.
+If you don't delete the custom resources for the workshop requests, the workshop instances will still be cleaned up and removed when the workshop environment is removed, but the custom resources for the workshop requests will still remain and would need to be deleted separately.